 To provide as much clarity as possible, let’s take a close look at each of these three words, define them, and combine them for maximum understanding.

-At the core, the word lead simply means, “to guide someone or to guide others.”
+At the core, the word lead simply means “to guide someone or to guide others.”

 If we think about a guide, we think of a person who has been where we are all trying to get to or a person who knows the way by experience or direction.

-Now, to the degree that we follow the guide depends largely on how much we trust and believe in the guide’s ability to get us to the destination, the guide’s ability to communicate effectively, the guide’s ability to handle the unexpected, and the guide’s decision-making ability when we are all faced with uncertainty.
+Now, the degree to that we follow the guide depends largely on how much we trust and believe in the guide’s ability to get us to the destination, the guide’s ability to communicate effectively, the guide’s ability to handle the unexpected, and the guide’s decision-making ability when we are all faced with uncertainty.

 Additionally, a guide usually takes us where we want to go, not where they want us to go.

 I’m reminded of a situation I faced years ago as the new supervisor of Organizational Development for The American Red Cross.
 I started out with the organization as a trainer.
 Within a few months of being there, the position of Supervisor O.D. became available.